stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/SiegeWeapons/index.md

 ## Siege Damage Injuries
 For living creatures, a siege weapon impact is almost a death warrant.
 Not only you may die, but the prospects of finding remains of your body or being able to resurrected it may be uncertain.

-If siege damage deals more than half your max hp and reduces you to 0 hit points, you suffer a siege injury.
+If siege damage deals more than half your max stamina and reduces you to 0 stamina, you suffer a siege injury.
 Roll on the Siege Injury table.
 Roll with advantage if the damage is impaling.
 Roll with disadvantage if the damage is explosive.

 > ##### Strongholds & Followers
 > These weapons are compatible with *Strongholds & Followers* by MCDM Productions.
 To convert to S&F, the Power Bonus is equal to the number of dice of the weapon damage.